eeryyy282/eeryyy282/README.md

 ### Welcome! 👋
-Muhammad Juzairi Safitli is here! an ordinary technology student who is studying technology and is interested in programming.
+Muhammad Juzairi Safitli (Airi) is here! an ordinary technology student who is studying technology and is interested in programming.

 <b>Never stop learning until my dream comes true!
 Let's begin with a short nap and conclude it with a big snap <b> <br> <br>
-🧑‍💻 | Mobile Development Student Bangkit Academy led by Google, Tokopedia, Gojek, & Traveloka <br>
+🧑‍💻 | Mobile Development Student Bangkit Academy led by Google, Tokopedia, Gojek, & Traveloka [MD-18]<br>
 🤔 | Let's learn together and share with each other for an even more beautiful day tomorrow <br>

 ### Github Statistic